 Caffeine is also found in some medications that relieve pain and treat colds and flu.
 Some energy supplements, appetite suppressants and weight loss products may contain caffeine too.

 How does caffeine affect the body?

-However, it’s hard to say exactly how the body responds to it.
+However, it is hard to say exactly how the body responds to it.
 Much of the medical research in this area has been into coffee, which contains caffeine but also many other ingredients.

-What we do know is that caffeine is somewhat addictive, and many regular coffee drinkers become dependent on it.
+We do know that caffeine is addictive, and many regular coffee drinkers become dependent on it.